njteam-udacity/contact_book/templating.md

         }
       ```
    -  *Tip*: If your content is for a partial it should be saved in global.json.

-4. Register your template/partial and register your content.
+4. Register your template or partial and register your content.

-    1. Edit the config.json file to include your content and template file names.
+    - Edit the config.json file to include your content and template file names.
       - Example **before** adding the "greeting" template file names:
         ```
         {